wictorChaves/WhatsappApiExtension/README.md

 # WhatsappApiExtension

-Google Chrome extension for capturing WhatsApp Web messages
+Google Chrome extension to capture WhatsApp web messages

+# Database Path

 Location where the captured messages are saved